Homepage of Laura Smithies

 from the Homepage of Laura Smithies

-I am the Outreach Cordinator for the KSU department of Matematical Sciences.
-I serve as a liason between our department and the community.
+I am the Outreach Coordinator for the KSU department of Mathematical Sciences.
+I serve as a liaison between our department and the community.
 I am especially interested in matters pertaining to KSU freshmen and high school students.
 I routinely represent our department at events directed at these groups.
 For example, Academic Discovery Days, College of Arts and Sciences, and KSU Residential Living Events.

 I also organize our department's annual High School Math Scholarship Contest.
 Awards range from $100 book scholarships to $4,000 in tuition waivers for KSU.
 Please contact me, if you have any questions about these or similar programs.